 "Technically, I'd be free, but there’ll always be a cloud hanging over me.
 By not calling for a retrial, he would, in fact, be condemning me to a lifetime of speculation."

 "What does it matter?
-By the time the next election comes around, the public would have forgotten.
+The public would have forgotten by the time the next election comes around.
 You just need to keep your nose clean and work hard for your constituents.
-And you should announce your engagement immediately—use it as a demonstration of turning over a new leaf," my father declared, already getting into campaign mode.
+And you should announce your engagement immediately.
+Use it as a demonstration of turning over a new leaf," my father declared, already shifting into campaign mode.

 "There’ll be no announcement," I said decisively.
 "I want to wait until the dust has settled."
-The pressure to commit to Cynthia would continue, I knew, but having just come out of the disastrous aftermath of the last decision I’d been forced into, I was determined to remain steadfast in my refusal.
+I knew the pressure to commit to Cynthia would continue.
+However, having just come out of the disastrous aftermath of the last decision I’d been forced into, I was determined to remain steadfast in my refusal.

-After an excruciating weekend wait, Adam announced that the Commonwealth would not be seeking a retrial.
-Some, in my group of supporters, believed our old friendship had played a part, after all, but I knew better.
+After an excruciating weekend's wait, Adam announced that the Commonwealth would not be seeking a retrial.
+Some in my group of supporters believed our old friendship had played a part after all, but I knew better.
 He'd simply made the best legal decision as I'd known he would.

-I thought I could avoid thinking about Adam Thorne as easily as I'd done before, and I hoped that after a reasonable interval, when the media interest died down, I could contact Angelique.
-I'd no longer have to listen to Tom’s warnings about her being followed or her phone being tapped then.
-I wasn’t sure what, exactly, would become of our relationship, but I hoped we'd be able, somehow, to salvage and build on what we'd had.
+I thought I could avoid thinking about Adam Thorne as easily as I'd done before.
+I also hoped I could contact Angelique after a reasonable interval once the media interest died down.
+I wasn’t sure what, exactly, would become of our relationship, but I hoped we'd be able to salvage and build on what we'd had.

-On Thursday, some weeks later, I arrived at Cynthia’s for dinner only to have her gleefully open her laptop almost as soon as I entered.
-What I viewed completely blindsided me.
+On a Thursday, some weeks later, I arrived at Cynthia’s for dinner only to have her gleefully open her laptop almost as soon as I entered.
+What I read stunned me.

 "Looks like your prostitute's found a new source of income," she spitefully remarked.
-I was too shocked to give the response she deserved.
+I was too shocked to respond the way she deserved.
 The sight of Angelique and Adam together at a ballet performance sent a wave of red-hot jealousy through me.
 I've never felt the need to smash someone's face in as much as I did his at that moment.

-'How the fuck did this happen,’ I asked myself and then questioned whether I'd imagined him decimating her on the stand.
-I know both of them well enough to know there'd been no pretense in their courtroom antagonism.
-So how could she now be on such friendly—scrap that—over friendly terms with him?
-I wondered.
+'How the fuck did this happen?’
+I wondered and then questioned whether I'd imagined him decimating her on the stand.
+I know both of them well enough to know there'd been no pretense in their courtroom exchanges.
+So how could she now be on such friendly—scrap that—over-friendly terms with him?

-I made my way to the door then.
+I walked to the door then.
 "Where are you going?
-Dinner's nearly ready," Cynthia called out.
+Dinner's ready," Cynthia called out.

-"I warned you about saying things like that," I replied tersely and slammed the door behind me.
-I was annoyed at her, yes, but more than anything, I needed to be alone.
+"I warned you about talking like that," I said and slammed the door behind me.
+I was annoyed with her, yes, but more than anything, I needed to be alone.
 I feared what I'd say or do if she continued to gloat.
-My mind churned, and my feelings vacillated between jealous fury and unjustifiable hurt.
-That night, and all of the next day, I tried to come to grips with exactly what I was feeling.
+My mind churned, and my feelings teetered between jealous fury and unjustifiable hurt.
+That night, and all of the next day, I tried to come to grips with precisely what I was feeling.
 I even called Angelique, several times, but her phone diverted to voicemail.
-I sat on my sofa, fuming at being ignored, when, in reality, I deserved to be.
+I sat on my sofa, fuming at being ignored when, in reality, I deserved to be.
 I wondered why I cared so much when the realization struck that it could only be because I loved her.

-"Fuck," I muttered and then promptly tried to talk myself out of it.
-But I could find no other explanation for my desperate longing to be with her and the jealousy I experienced at the thought of her with other men.
+"Fuck," I muttered and promptly tried to talk myself out of it.
+But I could find no other reason for my longing to be with her and the jealousy I experienced at the thought of her with other men.
 I'd never imagined feeling this way about anyone before.
 I didn't think it possible.
-"Fuck," I muttered again, recalling just how poorly I'd treated her.
-Had I really become so insensitive; had I succumbed to my father's teachings to the extent that I'd become incapable of recognizing love just because the woman I developed those feelings for doesn’t share my background?
+"Fuck," I repeated when recalling just how badly I'd treated her.
+Had I really become so insensitive?
+Had I succumbed to my father's teachings to the extent that I was incapable of recognizing love just because the woman I developed those feelings for doesn’t share my background?
 I decided, there and then, that I needed to see Angelique.
-I had no idea what I'd say; all I knew was that I had to speak to her.
+I had no idea what I'd say.
+All I knew was that I had to speak to her.